kate-orlova/advanced-image-in-sitecore/README.md

      b.
 Replace the **Image** type in the relevant _Data Template_ with the **AdvancedImage** type
      <img src="https://github.com/kate-orlova/advanced-image-in-sitecore/blob/master/assets/configuration_data_template.png" alt="Module Configuration: data template" width="350">

-     Where **ImagesSourceFolderID** is a folder with images in Sitecore Media Gallery.
+     Where **ImagesSourceFolderID** is a folder with images in Sitecore Media Gallery and **ThumbnailsFolderID** is Id in `/sitecore/system/modules/Advanced Image Module` with settings for preview (see the first step).

 Similarly you can configure an image gallery, its editing interface will look as follows: